 3. Earlier Written Testimonials of Mermaid Sighting

 One of the most popular witnesses of mermaid existence is narrated by Hugh Murray, Professor Robert Jameson and Professor Sir John Leslie in their book “Discovery and adventure in the Polar Seas and Regions”.
 Between the pages describing Henry Hudson’s Second Voyage: The Northeast Passage in 1608, there is a passage stating that crew members Thomas Hilles and Robert Rayner, eye-witnessed “a mermaid having a female back and breast, a very white skin and long black hair flowing behind; but on her turning around they descried a tail as of a porpoise, and speckled as a mackerel”.
 The two eye witnesses seemed to have backup company since it is also stated that the crew members called everyone else to come and see the unbelievable.

 4. Are Mermaids Real?
 Mermaid in a shark’s stomach

 Still remaining around polar environments, Iceland seas offer another gift for mermaid hunters by revealing some evidence coming from a shark’s stomach in which a merfolk, mythical term for mermaids, was found in the 19th centuries.
 Upcoming examining processes were all detailed and described in “Curious Myths of Middle Ages” by Sabine Baring – Gould.
-The sea animal was visualized as a nine years old in length with human characteristics and some seal features.
+The sea animal was visualized as a nine-year-old in length with human characteristics and some seal features.
 Unfortunately, after being exposed to shore the animal was thrown back in the water and no further investigations were able to be made.

 5. Mermaid sightings in times of war

 During World War II, around 1943, some Japanese soldiers claimed to have seen a small number of mermaids in Kei Islands.
 Soldiers described the water creatures as being human like but with limbs, about 150 cm height and despise standard pictures of a mermaids with fish tales as they appeared to have human arms and legs.
 Locals called them Orang Ikan meaning human-fish and were used to them as they stated that such creatures were usually caught in fishing net.